cassio-bressan/Projeto-Comportamento-de-usuarios/README.md

 ## Description
 Hello!
 This project was developed during the `Data Analysis` bootcamp at TripleTen in 2024.
 It was evaluated and approved by a professional and its focus was funil analysis and A/A/B test

-In the context of this project, a supermarket delivery platform provides data to study its customers' shopping habits.
+In this context, a food delivery app provided data to analyze user behavior.

+This project currently includes my annotations and reviewer feedback, but a refined and restructured version will be published shortly.

 ## Descrição
 Olá!
 Este é um projeto realizado durante o bootcamp de `Análise de dados` da Tripleten em 2024.
 Este projeto foi avaliado e aprovado por um profissional, e seu foco foi a análise de funil e teste A/A/B